Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 - [DELETE]
     Click this button to delete the selected variant sets.
 This button is only displayed if the checkbox of at least one variant set is selected.

-[comment]: <> (Mostly not possible to delete a variant set -> no integration procedure to delete a variant set -> why is the button still existing?
-Not working... )
+[comment]: <> (deletion only possible if no changeable attribute is assigned to the variant set -> is that right or a Bug?)

 The list displays all variant sets.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.